dschwen/OpenOverdrive/DESIGN.md

 - Host may optionally echo results as a final summary event for clients that finish late or disconnect/reconnect.

 Visual Differences Summary
-- Single‑player: shows “Mark Start/Reset” and “Disconnect”.
+- Single‑player: shows “Mark Start/Reset” and “Back” (no disconnect).
-- Multiplayer: hides Mark Start; changes “Disconnect” to “Quit Match”; shows target laps and a results list when finished.
+- Multiplayer: hides Mark Start; uses “Quit Match” (no disconnect) and shows target laps and results when finished.

 Lap timing improvements
 - Parse position (0x27) and transition (0x29) updates.
 Use parsing flags to detect reverse driving.